Predicate transformations (ZI/BI)

 To speak about the name itself, zai must be used: \([\text{$e$ is the name corresponding to property $P$}]\).

 ze allows the speaker to refer to the latest non-wrapped instance of the prefixed predicate instead of creating a new instance.
-Arguments provided to this reference predicate (ignoring the implicit context argument) are stated to be equal to the ones the instance had.
+Arguments provided to this reference predicate (ignoring the implicit context argument) are stated to match ones the instance had.

 Assertion given $(c): A cat eats something.